 DINOSAUR NATIONAL MONUMENT

-See where the dinosaurs once roamed – see fossils and petroglyphs, hike the trails, go river rafting, take an auto tour!
+See where the dinosaurs once roamed at Dinosaur National Monument.
+See fossils and petroglyphs, hike the trails, go river rafting, take an auto tour!

 CORAL PINK SAND DUNES STATE PARK

-These dunes in Kanab were the backdrop in five popular movie classics from the hey-day including Arabian Knights (1942) and MacKenna’s Gold with Gregory Peck (1969).
+These dunes at Coral Pink Sand Dunes State Park in Kanab were the backdrop in five popular movie classics from the hey-day including Arabian Knights (1942) and MacKenna’s Gold with Gregory Peck (1969).
 Today they are an excellent way to do some sledding and boarding…without the snow!

 For only $25 you can rent a sand board or a sand sled (or both, like we did!) from the Visitor Center.
 Take it up to the tallest sand dune, wax the bottom (they will give you wax) and then sail down with the wind in your hair!
 Our friends who were with us on this adventure have also done this at White Sands National Park, and they told us that the dunes were bigger there but the sledding here was faster and more fun!

-Yes, most of Lake Powell is in Arizona but is a great section in Utah (and heck, taking a 20 minute drive to Arizona is awesome also.)
+Yes, most of Lake Powell is in Arizona, but there is a great section in Utah.
+(And heck, taking a 20 minute drive to Arizona is awesome also.)

-- Camp at Lone Rock Beach State Park (pictured above.)
-Bring you kayak and/or paddleboard and enjoy the sandy beaches and to-die-for sunsets.
+- Camp at Lone Rock Beach State Park.
+Bring your kayak and/or paddleboard (pic here!) and enjoy the sandy beaches and to-die-for sunsets.

 - Kayak to the Antelope Canyon slot canyons.
-At the time of our visit, the most popular slot tours were still closed so we rented kayaks from Lake Powell Paddleboards and made the trek ourselves.
+(Pic here!)
+At the time of our visit, the most popular slot tours were still closed, so we rented kayaks from Lake Powell Paddleboards and made the trek ourselves.
 There is a 1-mile paddle through a rough part of wake on the lake, into the canyon.

 SNOW CANYON STATE PARK

-There are petrified sand dunes at the park, and a lava tube that is so fun to explore.
+There are petrified sand dunes at the park (pic here), and a lava tube that is so fun to explore.
 The boys loved the 30-ish degree temperature drop when we went inside.
 “Approximately 1.4 million years ago, and as recently as 27,000 years ago, nearby cinder cones erupted, causing lava to flow down these canyons, filling them with basalt.”